Good Areas

 Pick a secondary road off a local mountain highway.
 Pulling off the main drag just a quarter of a mile will help cut down on car headlights and the noise from passing traffic.
 Pick a level spot to park on the side, preferable in a wide section of the road.
 Next to a meadow or clearing is your best bet.

 Open skies with very little trees around is preferred.
-Higher elevations (5000' +) will be colder temperatures at night ...where mid elevations (3000'+) should be perfect with countryside oak terrain & minimal tree coverage.
-Most of the California reservoirs are perfect areas for such night sky watching.
-Plus the deserts make perfect spots in the winter months... when the viewing is prime.
+Higher elevations (7000' +) will be colder temperatures at night ...where mid elevations (4000'+) should be warm, with countryside oak terrain & minimal tree coverage.
+Most of the California reservoirs are perfect areas for such night sky watching, but very close to city lights.
+Deserts make perfect stargazing spots in winter months... when more meteor showers appear and the viewing is prime.

-Make a night of it!!
+Make a whole night of it!!
 Be sure that you bring your binoculars, tripod, telescope, tarp.